Bettrix/alx-system_engineering-devops/0x02-shell_redirections/README.md

 100-empty_casks- script for finding all empty files and directories in the current directory and all sub-directories.
 101-gifs- script for listing all the files with a .gif extension in the current directory and all its sub-directories.
 102-acrostic- script for decoding acrostics that use the first letter of each line.
+103-the_biggest_fan- script for parsing web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.